acl-org/acl-2023-miniconf/.github/ISSUE_TEMPLATE/acl-2023-paper-issue.md

 ## RocketChat Login Issues

 - [ ] I confirm that I am registered for the conference on Underline and can login at https://underline.io/events/395/reception
-- Did you login by pressing "Login with Underline" or some other way: FILL HERE
+- Did you login by pressing "Login with Underline" or some other way:
-- What is your Underline email: FILL HERE
+- What is your Underline email: